DANA-Laboratory/OrgReportTracker/README.md

   PIs are directly *measured* or *calculated* values that are important indicators of performance for managers of organizations.
 They are measured periodically in predefined *units* by authorized personals that we will call them *providers*.
 Providers are employees of different sub departments of organization that are responsible for providing a set of related PIs by measuring them before a dead time.
 Also PIs could have *target* values, targets are set by PI *ownners* for oncomming measuring priods, (that are mostly seasonal) before a financial year begins.

 ## Report
   Values of a set of periodically measured PIs for the time of reporting will be arrange to create a printable view.
+They have *attachemnts* and a *time limit* which after that time the report state will be read only.

 ## Users:
  Beside *providers*, *ownners* of PIs, *report* could have *reviewer*, *owner* and *reader*.